scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 if we say that any library release of `v1.x.x` will be forwards compatible, we can use `v1.0.0` anywhere where `v1.1.0` was originally used.
 For the rest of the guide, when the 'compatible' is used we mean backwards compatible, as it is the more common case of compatibility guarantee.

-An important note to make is that while breaking source compatibility normally results in breaking binary compatibility, they are actually orthorgonal
+An important note to make is that while breaking source compatibility normally results in breaking binary compatibility, they are actually orthogonal
 (breaking one does not imply breaking the other).
 See below for more examples (TODO: make sure we have examples?)
 TODO: more facts?